 Test suites in real-world projects are often large and achieve high code coverage, yet they remain insufficient for detecting all bugs.
 The abundance of unresolved issues in open-source project trackers highlights this gap.
 While regression tests are typically designed to ensure past functionality is preserved in the new version, they can also serve a complementary purpose: debugging the current version.
 Specifically, regression tests can (1)~enhance the generation of reproduction tests for newly reported issues, and (2)~validate that patches do not regress existing functionality.
 We present \approach, a fully automated technique that leverages issue tracker reports and strategically reuses regression tests for both bug reproduction and patch validation.

 A key contribution of \approach is its ability to automatically minimize the regression suite to a small, highly relevant subset of tests.
 Due to the predominance of LLM-based debugging techniques, this minimization is essential as large test suites exceed context limits, introduce noise, and inflate inference costs. \approach can be plugged into any agentic bug repair pipeline and orthogonally improve overall performance.
-As a proof of concept, we show that \approach leads to a $6.2\%-9.0\%$ relative increase in issue reproduction rate within the Otter framework and a $9.4\%-12.9\%$ relative increase in issue resolution rate within the Agentless framework on SWE-Bench Lite and SWE-Bench Verified benchmarks, capturing fixes that were correctly produced by agents but not submitted as final patches.
-Compared to the benefits, the cost overhead of using \approach is minimal, i.e., \$0.02 and \$0.05 per SWE-Bench instance, using GPT-4o and Claude-3.7-Sonnet models, respectively.
+As a proof of concept, we show that \approach leads to a $6.2\%-9.0\%$ relative increase in issue reproduction rate within the Otter framework and a $8.0\%-12.9\%$ relative increase in issue resolution rate within Agentless, SWE-Agent, and Trae agent on SWE-Bench Lite and SWE-Bench Verified benchmarks.
+Compared to the benefits, the model API cost overhead of \approach is minimal, at \$0.02 and \$0.05 per SWE-Bench instance using GPT-4o and Claude-3.7-Sonnet models, respectively.